Can We Really Learn One Representation to Optimize All Rewards?: Introduction

 \section{Introduction}

 Large-scale pre-training has reshaped how we build learning systems in vision~\citep{radford2021learning, grill2020bootstrap, assran2023self} and language~\citep{team2023gemini, achiam2023gpt}: a foundation model is trained once on broad data, and then adapted to specific tasks with little or no updates.
-In the context of RL, such models are known as behavioral foundation models (BFM)~\citep{tirinzoni2025zeroshot, sikchi2025fast, li2025bfm}, and ideally acquire behavioral knowledge from unsupervised (reward-free) interactions, and later specialize to new tasks with minimal additional learning.
+In the context of RL, such models are known as behavioral foundation models (BFMs)~\citep{tirinzoni2025zeroshot, sikchi2025fast, li2025bfm}, and ideally acquire behavioral knowledge from unsupervised (reward-free) interactions and later specialize to new tasks with minimal additional learning.
+Similar to large language models (LLMs), this paradigm can be interpreted as in-context learning for RL: the reward in example trajectories induces a prompt, and the pre-trained BFM responds with the optimal behavior directly.